-Hiring commission-based sales people or for commission only sales opportunities can often be tough; however, there are ways to make a sales job appealing to candidates.
+Hiring salespeople for commission-based or for commission-only sales opportunities can often be tough.
+However, a strong sales hiring approach will make a sales job appealing to candidates.

-If you have a commission only or commission-based opportunity to offer, here are some points that you should consider including to make your sales job more appealing to candidates:
+If you have a commission-only or commission-based opportunity to offer, here are some points that you should consider, making your sales job more appealing to candidates.

-1) Make sure you can provide an annual earnings figure for both an average/typical rep and a motivated rep. Commission sales people are generally money oriented, and it is important to let them know their potential earnings right off the bat.
+1) Make sure you can provide an annual earnings figure for both an average, or typical, rep and a motivated rep. Commission salespeople are generally money oriented, and it is important to let them know their potential earnings right off the bat.

 3) Will there be opportunities for advancement, and if so, are these salaried roles?
-Knowing that a commission-only / commission-based structure is just a starting point could encourage potential sales people to seriously consider the role.
+Knowing that a commission-only or commission-based structure is just a starting point could encourage a potential sales employee to seriously consider the role.

 4) Do you offer a bonus or incentive structure?
 Again, sales reps want to know that their hard work will be rewarded, so performance-based bonuses and/or signing bonuses, and incentives such as cash, gift cards, prizes or trips are just some suggestions to get people interested in the opportunity.

-6) Is there a paid training program, or a guarantee that sales people will earn while getting started?
-After hiring sales people, it could take a bit of time for a rep to build their client base, so offering paid training or an initial guarantee can ease them into a commission-based/commission only position.
+6) Is there a paid training program, or a guarantee that qualified candidates will earn while getting started?
+After hiring a sales candidate, it could take a bit of time for a rep to build their client base.

 7) Do you offer a draw against commission?
 People have bills to pay, so knowing that they will be receiving a regularly scheduled draw against commissions will help ease their reservations about commission only/commission-based roles.

-8) Will salespeople be provided with leads, or will they be cold calling potential clients?
+8) Will sales hires be provided with leads, or will they be cold calling potential clients?
 Candidates are more inclined to consider a role if they are supplied with leads.
 This also works well for entry level type sales roles.